cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/workflow.rst

      - *user* (default) returns the token for ``Scope.USER``; *system* returns the token for ``Scope.SYSTEM``
    * - ``key``
-     - Returns the value for a specified key; if unspecified, returns all keys.
+     - Returns the value for a specified key; if unspecified, returns all keys (optional)

 .. rubric:: Comments